Two-step reinforcement learning for model-free redesign of nonlinear optimal regulator

-The proposed approach has two main advantages for its practical use: 1) it can be applied even if the models of the plants are unavailable beforehand, 2) it can prevent wear on actual plants because the performance during the learning process is ensured by improving transient learning performance, and the efficiency in hyperparameter tuning is improved.
+The proposed approach has two main advantages for its practical use: (i) it can be applied even if the plant model is unavailable, and (ii) it can reduce wear on the actual plant during the learning process of RL because the performance level can be improved by the quasi-optimal LQR controller, and the efficiency in hyperparameter tuning is improved.

 The organization of this paper is as follows.
-In Section II, we provide the problem formulation.
-In Section III, we describe the proposed approach in detail.
-Then, in Section IV, the effectiveness of the proposed method is verified by numerical simulations with an inverted pendulum as the plant.
-Section V illustrates the advantage of the proposed method that hyperparameters can be efficiently tuned.
-Finally, in Section VI, we give concluding remarks of this paper.
+In Section \ref{sec:problem_formulation}, we address the problem formulation.
+In Section \ref{sec:controlaw}, we describe the proposed approach.
+In Section \ref{sec:step1}, we introduce the algorithm for Step~1 of the proposed approach.
+Then, in Section \ref{sec:example}, the effectiveness of the proposed approach is verified by numerical simulations of an inverted pendulum with input saturation as the plant.
+Section \ref{sec:robustness} illustrates the advantage of the proposed approach that hyperparameters can be efficiently tuned.
+Finally, in Section \ref{sec:conclusion}, we give concluding remarks of this paper.